Ian Hornett Ian Hornett

 Firstly, it made it a better book.
 Petra suggested things I could take out, improve and tweak, making it clear it was my choice at the end of the day as it was my book.
 Having that independent critical look, on top of opinions and feedback from family and friends, was invaluable.
 I did a lot of what she suggested but not everything.
 It was a much better book by the time I had taken on board her feedback.

 Secondly, I saw the edit as a development opportunity.
-I have been writing, more-or-less full time, for less than 2 years and I know I still have a lot to learn.
-I am a better writer now than I was when I started.
-I know that because I took a deep breath and did a rewrite of my first book – Quarton: The Bridge – and it is miles better now (I think so anyway).
-So I saw the money I paid for the edit as an investment in my future too.
+I had been writing, more-or-less full time, for less than 2 years and I knew I still had a lot to learn.
+With 9 novels published, I am a better writer now than I was when I started.
+I saw the money I paid for the edit as an investment in my future too.
 You can easily spend that sort of money on a writing course.
 I would recommend doing courses too, if you have the time and money – sharing ideas and learning the basics of writing does no harm at all.

 Read More